 Newspapers capture the stories and perspectives of a single moment in time.
 Once read, they are meant to be discarded or recycled.
-Conversely, because they capture this single moment, they become important to preserve as part of a developing historical record.
-Researchers, historians, and genealogists all rely on newspaper accounts as primary sources of information.
-And, there is probably not a household in existence without a collection of newspaper clippings—of births, weddings, deaths and all activities in between.
+But because they capture a moment, they are an important part of the historical record.
+Researchers, historians and genealogists all rely on newspaper accounts as primary sources of information.
+And most households have a collection of newspaper clippings—of births, weddings, deaths and everything in between.

 In any discussion of newspaper preservation, there are two areas to consider.
-The first area is the preservation of the information.
-For many years, microfilming newspapers was the most popular method for preserving the stories printed in a newspaper.
-Today, we have moved to photocopying and digitization.
+The first is the preservation of the information, which you can do by photocopying and/or scanning and digitally storing the contents.

-The second area is the preservation of the actual newspaper itself as an important historical artifact.
-Many people believe that we need to have copies of original newspapers to ensure a lasting and accurate record.
-But, newspapers are inherently unstable.
-Printed on a highly acidic wood pulp paper, they become dry, discolored and brittle over time.
+The second area is the preservation of the physical newspaper as an important historical artifact.
+Newspapers are inherently unstable.
+Printed on a highly acidic wood pulp paper, they become dry, discolored and brittle.
 Handling them only adds to the damage.
-So, how then can we be expected to preserve these important resources for generations to come?
+So how do we preserve these important resources for generations to come?

-If you are interested in displaying your newspaper, it is recommended that a high quality copy be made and displayed instead of the original.
+- If you want to display your newspaper, display a high-quality copy instead of the original.

-Preservation Measures for Newspapers via the Library of Congress.
+Preservation Measures for Newspapers from the Library of Congress.